 You may wonder why there's a seventh step when this is a six-step guide.
 It's simple—step seven is to celebrate!
 Once your child has achieved their goal, it’s a great idea to congratulate them—this helps reinforce how great it is to reach a goal.
 Positive reinforcement like this is essential for making great habits later in life.

 Setting goals can be demanding, so you'll probably want to make sure your child associates achieving a goal with positive feelings.
 Of course, once they’ve succeeded, you can help them set a more challenging goal.

 Help your kids set financial goals with GoHenry

 If you're teaching your kids about money, you might want to help them set a savings goal through the GoHenry app, then assist them in setting more difficult savings goals that help them expand their knowledge and learn even more.
 Our in-app Money Missions are great to help your kids learn about money with engaging lessons tailored to their age.
-Sign up today to see how GoHenry can help your children with their financial goals.
+Sign up today to see how GoHenry's kids debit card and app can help your children with their financial goals.